 Fruits and veggies are a great addition to snacks.
-You can pack fruits like apples, carrots, oranges, cucumbers, etc., in a cooler.
-Kids are hungry little human beings, so make sure you bring enough fruits and vegetables.
-The healthier alternative, as you will want to avoid the Kids Getting Sick While Traveling.
+You can pack fruits like apples, carrots, oranges, cucumbers, etc., in a cooler bag.
+Kids are hungry little human beings, so make sure you bring enough fruits and vegetables as healthier alternatives, as to help avoid the kids getting sick whilst on the road.

 You should always bring a reusable water bottle while traveling and keep hydrated.
 What's cool is, you can also fill it and freeze it at night so in the morning your kids have cold water to drink during the day.
 As a bonus, it also keeps contents in the cooler cold.

-For fun and less stressful travel, you need to provide simple activities for your kids to keep them occupied.
+For a fun and less stressful trip, you need to provide simple activities for your kids to keep them occupied.
+Make gadgets your friend and mix it up with some games and books.
 Some suggestions that you can pack for your kids include coloring books, DIY cookie sheets, puzzles, crafts, and so on.

-Furthermore, a great way to keep the family road trip less stressful is to be more lenient with your kid's screen time along the way.
-You can pack electronics that will give your children access to eBooks, audiobooks, movies, and educational games to keep them busy on the trip.
+Be more lenient with your kid's screen time along the way.
+Load up the iPad with eBooks, audiobooks, movies, and educational games for your kids to keep them busy on the trip.